jorgeandresvasquez/azure-training/azure_admin_associate_az_104/az_104_acg_notes.md

     - Scope
       - The WHERE in RBAC
       - Where can the actions be performed (Management Groups, Subscriptions, Resources)
+    - Assignment
+      - An assignment attaches a role definition to a security principal at a particular scope.
+Users can grant the access described in a role definition by creating (attaching) an assignment for the role.
   - The binding sauce is the `Role Assignment`
   - 2 types of Roles:
     - Azure Roles